drpnd/aos/README.md

 In this checkpoint, we try to fly away from the BIOS, and implement floppy disk and AHCI (for SATA disks etc) driver to load data from these disks.
+Let me consider departing from BIOS calls here is good idea or not.